We’ll Match You with an Expert Statistics Consultant

 Statistical modeling, reporting, presentations, grant writing

-Our statistics consultants help clinical and social science researchers develop research questions, design methods, analyze and interpret collected data, prepare tables and graphs, develop oral and written presentations, write and review research grant proposals, and address the comments of reviewers and editors.
+Our statistics consultants help clinical and social science researchers develop research questions, design methods, analyze and interpret collected data, prepare tables and graphs, develop oral and written presentations, write and review research grant proposals, and address the comments of reviewers.

 Our statistics consultants are experts in a wide range of topics.
 Our goal is to match you to a consultant who can help you with your data gathering, management, analysis, reporting, and presenting.